Joeccp/SBA/README.md

 This project has *NO PRACTICAL USE*, this is just a piece of high school homework :)

+*If you are reading this from the GitHub repository, you may want to check out the online version of this documentation instead: <https://joeccp.github.io/SBA/>*

 ## Getting started

-*If you are reading from the GitHub repository, you may want to check out the online version of this documentation instead: <https://joeccp.github.io/SBA/>*

 ### Requirements
 - Windows 10/11